CauseIam1/MyXRPL/README.md

 List the asset pairs in order from most potential profit to least potential profit AMM will be focused on the pair with the most potential profit to start with so it’s ready to swap

 Stage 2 will come after all of the above has been implemented.
 Additional option of giving the Turbocharger a shot of Nitrous.
 It involves multiple sequential swaps.
 But I'll leave it there for now...

 Progress can be tracked by visiting… myxrpl.x
 I update this site with my latest working file, about once a week to see how it looks on my cell.
+This site is being created for the personal use of causeiam.x with no affilation.